Linear slices of hyperbolic polynomials and positivity of symmetric polynomial functions: Hyperbolic slices

-In view of Remark \ref{rem:2} we get the following. \begin{corollary} Let $\varphi\in \Hom(\R^n,\R)$ and consider the optimization problem
+In view of Remark \ref{rem:2} we get the following. \begin{corollary} Let $g:\ \R^n\to \R$ be a linear or concave function and consider the optimization problem

 Let $M$ denote the set of minimizers of this problem.
 If $\H_L(a)$ is non-empty and compact, then we have $M \cap H_L^k(a) \neq \emptyset$.
 In particular $H_L(a)$ contains a point $z\in \H_L^k(a)$. \end{corollary} \begin{proof} Since $\H_L(a)$ is compact, there is a minimizer $z\in M$ such that $z$ is an extreme point of the convex hull of $\H_L(a)$.
-In particular, $z$ is a local extreme point of $\H_L(a)$ and therefore on the $k$-boundary of $\H_L(a)$ by Theorem \ref{maintheorem}, i.e. $z\in M\cap \H_L^k(a)$. \end{proof}
+In particular, $z$ is a local extreme point of $\H_L(a)$ and therefore on the $k$-boundary of $\H_L(a)$ by Theorem \ref{maintheorem}, i.e., $z\in M\cap \H_L^k(a)$. \end{proof}

-We now show that a generic hyperbolic slice has only finitely many local extreme points.
+As can be observed in the example shown in Figure \ref{fig:slice1} connected components of hyperbolic slices appear to have a similarity to polytopes.
+They are not convex, but appear to be ``deflated'' polytopes.
+To make this a bit more concrete we show that a generic hyperbolic slice has only finitely many local extreme points.
+This in particular implies that their convex hull, or in fact the convex hull of each of its connected components, is a polytope.
 The proof uses elementary properties of subdiscriminants.
 The relevance of subdiscriminants for counting roots of real univariate polynomials is explained in \cite[Chapter 4]{Basu2003}.

 \begin{definition} Let $f \in \R[T]$ be a monic polynomial of degree $n$ with roots $x_1,\dots,x_n$ in $\C$.
 Then the \emph{$(n-m)$-subdiscriminant}, $1\leq m \leq n$, of $f$ is defined as